mblayman/mattlayman.com/site/2016/readthrough-python-standard-library.md

 This is where I point you to the community.

-Your local Python user group (hi, [Python Frederick](https://www.meetup.com/python-frederick/)!), online Python communities like IRC, and open source Python projects are excellent places to get exposure.
+Your local Python user group (hi, [Python Frederick](https://www.meetup.com/python-frederick/)!), online Python communities like on IRC, and open source Python projects are excellent places to get exposure.
 You'll encounter people who can provide pointers